2014 Pure Michigan 400

 The 2014 Pure Michigan 400 was a NASCAR Sprint Cup Series stock car race that was held on August 17, 2014, at Michigan International Speedway in Brooklyn, Michigan.
 Contested over 200 laps on the 2.0 mi superspeedway, it was the 23rd race of the 2014 NASCAR Sprint Cup Series.
 Jeff Gordon won the race, his third win of the season.
 Kevin Harvick finished second while Joey Logano, Paul Menard, and Dale Earnhardt Jr. rounded out the top five.
 The top rookies of the race were Austin Dillon (22nd), Cole Whitt (25th), and Alex Bowman (26th).

-Previous week's race

-A. J. Allmendinger held off a hard charging Marcos Ambrose with two laps to go to score his first career Sprint Cup Series victory in the Cheez-It 355 at The Glen at Watkins Glen International.
-Upon exiting his car, Allmendinger expressed his delight at the result, stating he could not "believe we've won a NASCAR Sprint Cup race", before congratulating his entire JTG Daugherty Racing team, expressing "with this whole 47 team, [team owners] Tad Geschickter, Jody Geschickter, Brad Daugherty, all the great sponsors we have, our first Cup victory together, my first victory...I love these guys.
-I just wanted it so bad for them and this team.
-They work so hard.
-I wasn't gonna let Marcos take that from me".

 Report

 Background

 The track, Michigan International Speedway, is a four-turn superspeedway that is 2 mi long.
 Opened in 1960, the track's turns are banked at eighteen degrees, while the 3,600-foot-long front stretch, the location of the finish line, is banked at twelve degrees.
 The back stretch, has a five degree banking and is 2,242 feet long.
 Michigan International Speedway has a grandstand seating capacity of 84,000 people.
 Joey Logano was the defending race winner from the 2013 race.

-Following the events at Canandaigua Motorsports Park, Tony Stewart sat out the previous week's race at Watkins Glen and on August 14, Stewart-Haas Racing announced that Stewart would sit out Michigan and that Jeff Burton would drive in his place.
+Following the events at Canandaigua Motorsports Park, Tony Stewart sat out the previous week's race at Watkins Glen and on August 14, Stewart–Haas Racing announced that Stewart would sit out Michigan and that Jeff Burton would drive in his place.